France places parts of country on high alert for bird flu

 Germany, meanwhile, last week reported a case of bird flu in a wild bird in the north of the country.

-Bird flu is not know to be transmitted to humans but certain strains are very contagious among poultry.
+Bird flu is rarely transmitted to humans but certain strains are very contagious among poultry.

 Outbreaks in France in recent years decimated duck and goose flocks that are reared to produce the pate specialty foie gras.